turingschool/mod-0-curriculum/pt/shared/before-mod-0.md

 ## Lessons

-Work through the <a href="./terminal">Terminal</a> and <a href="../../shared/shared/atom">Atom & Markdown</a> lessons and be prepared to discuss and submit your deliverables in the Kickoff session.
+Work through the <a href="./terminal">Terminal lesson</a> and be prepared to discuss and submit your deliverables in the Kickoff session.

 ## Asking Technical Questions